 From around three years, provide experiences for your child to have positive contact with other children and adults, so he learns to become part of a social group and discovers how to interact with adults and children outside the family.

 Support your child to do everything she can do and just offer a bit of help at the end.

 Encourage your child to dress herself, it doesn’t matter if the clothes are backwards, inside out or don’t match.

-Let your child help; to feed the cat, close the curtains, turn on the lights, clear the table, scrape plates, do dishes, put away toys, peel vegetables, and she will experience the satisfaction of helping her family.
+Let your child help; feed the cat, close the curtains, turn on the lights, clear the table, scrape plates, do dishes, put away toys, peel vegetables, and she will experience the satisfaction of helping her family.

-Show your older child how to hang out and fold laundry, how to put the rubbish out, how to mow lawns.
+Show your older child how to hang out and fold laundry, how to put the rubbish out, and how to mow lawns.
 Teach her how to use hammers and screwdrivers and how to paint.

 Make sure your child independently opens her school lunch; replace difficult-to-open packaging and plastic wrap with easy-access reusable containers.

 Model the manners you expect and provide gentle reminders.